<<Previous | Story Intro | Return to Stories | Next >>

 Feeling exposed, at risk, he moved closer to the buildings...the temples, and the huge edifice that he had learned, (by listening in on conversations, rude perhaps, but necessary in this case,) was the Great Library.
 The knowledge of the known world was stored within those gleaming white, granite block walls.
 Seemed rather ill-advised to him, to house everything in one place.
 Too much like putting all of one's eggs into a single basket, and praying that they wouldn't be broken.

 It had taken over an hour to hear enough to understand more of the details in relation to what was happening; filling in the gaps left by the conversation he'd been silent witness to as he'd walked this same street the previous day.
 It seemed that today was an annual holiday.
 A celebration in the name of the Goddess Isis.
 Those two things he'd already learned.
-He'd tried to learn more about her, but without asking questions, it wouldn't be possible.
+He'd tried to learn more about Her, but without asking questions, it wouldn't be possible.
 The main event for the day was the appearance of the Pharaoh.
 And, from the whispers he was catching, the fact that the people were to prostrate themselves when the Pharaoh passed wasn't sitting well with the peasants.
 He couldn't help but wonder if anyone had actually thought about the logistics of such a demand.
 There was damned little enough room to stand, just how the hell everyone was supposed to lay face down in the dirt was going to be something of a problem.
 He wondered just what kind of chaos that little bit of reality would cause.
 Rami wasn't entirely certain what else would happen, but seeing the Pharaoh faced with a crowd of people physically unable to his abide by his decree should be interesting, he thought.

 Slowly, taking great care to never call attention to himself, he made his way closer to the temple, moving along the very fringes of the singing, rejoicing crowds of workers, merchants, and tradesmen who filled the street.